 before you are actually taken off the property.

 It is important to check that you are not going to continue to be liable for the old mortgage and that there

-are no other nasty surprises (e.g. other debts) registered against the property that aren’t going to be paid
+are no other nasty surprises (e.g. other debts) registered against the property that isn’t going to be paid

 for you to move on with your life.

-There may be also be tax implications on a transfer of equity.
+There may also be tax implications on a transfer of equity.

 If you are separating from a former partner there may well be other issues that need to be sorted out.
 If